Formerly the Thinking Catholic Strategic Center

-This Thinking Catholic Strategic Center Slavery page is done separately here to be linked to from various other Cafeteria Catholic pages outlining official Catholic courses taught in the Athenaeum of Ohio LPMP program in the Archdiocese of Cincinnati Ohio.
+This Catholic American Thinker Slavery page is done separately here to be linked to from various other Cafeteria Catholic pages outlining official Catholic courses taught in the Athenaeum of Ohio LPMP program in the Archdiocese of Cincinnati Ohio.
 This was done to avoid repetition, because so many different courses taught the exact same error.
 It was just about always used as a prime example by the teacher to show how official Church teaching on moral issues has changed over history.

 The officially taught line that I took exception to just about always was on the order of "once, in the past, the Church officially condoned slavery, and now she condemns it."
 This is a false statement.
 It is intended to be used as "evidence" to support the far worse falsehood, officially taught in the course material, that the Church in the past, and still today, changes her mind on what she teaches on matters of faith and morals.